ShibalIbrahim/Additive-Models-with-Structured-Interactions/README.md

 * `AMISH`: Additive Models with Interactions with Strong Hierarchy

 ## Usage
-For a tutorial, please refer to [Sparse Additive Models with Interactions](https://brjhsu.github.io/desktop-tutorial/#introduction-to-generalized-additive-models) Vignette.
+For a tutorial, please refer to [Sparse Additive Models with Interactions](https://brjhsu.github.io/desktop-tutorial/#introduction-to-generalized-additive-models) Vignette (in progress).

 ## Running the code